raadjoe/knowledge-data-vu/Tutorials/SW-Application/README.md

     (not in the GraphDB Workbench but in the settings, see [Screenshot-GraphDB-settings](screenshots/Screenshot-GraphDB-settings.png) in this directory)

+* _I don't really have a problem, but I don't know what is scope and ng-model.
+Are these HTML or Javascript concepts? --> Then it is better to start with a short [AngularJS tutorial](https://www.tutorialsteacher.com/angularjs/angularjs-tutorials)._

 * _If your problem is not listed here, and a couple of Google searches did not help as well, ask us and your colleagues on Piazza._